AryanB1/Compiler/README.md

 # Custom Language Interpreter

-## Overview

-This project aims to create a custom interpreter for a simple programming language.
-The interpreter is designed to tokenize, parse, and interpret input code written in the custom language, allowing users to execute basic arithmetic operations, handle conditional statements, and perform variable assignments.

 ## Features

 - **Tokenization**: The provided code includes a `Lexer` class responsible for tokenizing input text.
 It identifies different types of tokens such as numbers, arithmetic operators, variables, boolean operators, and control keywords like "if" and "while".